beckmc/RecipeBook-CS150/README.md

 # RecipeBook-CS150
 A project I wrote for my Data Structures and Algorithms class in the spring of 2015.

+## Authors:
+Matthew Beck

+## How To Run:
+Download the zip of this repository, and run InputOutput.java.

 ## The Project:
 The goal for this problem was to design, implement, and evaluate an electronic cookbook, used to organize recipes and prepare meals.
 This program supports the following operations:
   - Adding recipes